There are four forms of vitamin B12. Which one is best for you?

 As a result, we recommend this form to absolutely no one.

 Hydroxo B12 is an inactive form of B12 as well, but it is much better than cyano B12.
-This is because it doesn’t contain cyanide, therefore bypassing the need for decyanation, thus preserving the glutathione.
+This is because it doesn’t contain cyanide, thus bypassing the need for decyanation and preserving the glutathione.
 Just like cyanocobalamin, it has to be reduced from state +3 to +1 before it can become either methyl B12 or adenosyl B12.